-Where a pattern of behaviour is identified, the school should decide on a course of action.
-This might be internal disciplinary procedures, or referral to the LADO if the harms threshold is met.
+Where a pattern of behaviour is identified, the School should decide on a course of action.
+This might be internal disciplinary procedures or referral to the LADO if the harm threshold is met.

-The school must consider if any wider cultural issues in school that enabled the behaviour to occur and if appropriate policies could be revised or extra training delivered to minimise the risk of recurrence.
+The School must consider whether any wider cultural issues in the School enabled the behaviour to occur and if appropriate policies could be revised or extra training delivered to minimise the risk of recurrence.

-The School aims to create an environment where staff are encouraged and feel confident to self-refer, where they feel that their behaviour has fallen below the expected professional standards.
+The School aims to create an environment where staff are encouraged and feel confident to self-refer where they feel that their behaviour has fallen below the expected professional standards.